Federal Criminal Appeals

 FEDERAL CRIMINAL APPEALS – 10 THINGS YOU NEED TO KNOW

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing federal criminal charges before, during, and after trial.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing federal criminal charges before, during, and after trial.
 Every federal criminal defendant is entitled to appellate review of their case.
 Federal criminal appellate review is by one of the twelve Circuit Courts.
 The three federal districts in Oklahoma: Western District, Northern District, and Eastern District, are all part of the Tenth Circuit Court of Appeals.
 The Tenth Circuit Court of Appeals consists of the Federal Districts in Oklahoma, Colorado, Kansas, New Mexico, Utah and Wyoming.

 1: Every Federal Criminal Defendant has access to a Direct Appeal